United States Office Furniture Market Size and Share

 United States Office Furniture Market Analysis by Mordor Intelligence

-The United States office furniture market sits at USD 16.18 billion in 2025 and is on course to hit USD 22.48 billion by 2030, advancing at a healthy 6.80 % CAGR for 2024-2030.
+The United States office furniture market is expected to grow from USD 16.18 billion in 2025 to USD 17.26 billion in 2026 and is forecast to reach USD 23.87 billion by 2031 at 6.71% CAGR over 2026-2031.
 Growth is powered by hybrid work, which reshapes offices into smaller, flexible zones built for teamwork rather than rows of fixed desks.
 This change lifts demand for modular pieces that move easily and for privacy solutions that reduce noise.
 Companies also pay more for health-focused chairs and desks because they see these items as an investment in talent retention.
 That willingness to spend more up front works like insurance against staff turnover, turning furniture into a people-strategy tool rather than a simple capital expense.
 In short, the United States office furniture market now sits where workplace strategy, real-estate planning, and employee experience meet.

 Key Report Takeaways